aderaaij/notes-on-the-beginner-s-guide-to-reactjs/readme.md

 ### `createElement`

+When you've worked with React beore you're probably familiair with JSX.
+JSX looks and behaves much like HTML, but in fact is a syntax over the `React.createElement` API.

 `React.createElement` is sort of an equivalent to `document.createElement` in that it creates `nodes`.
 Instead of `DOM` nodes, it creates `React` nodes.
 This is what the API looks like:

 ```javascript